If a company purchases office supplies for $500 cash, which of th... | Study Prep in Pearson+

-Understand the nature of the transaction: The company is purchasing office supplies for $500 and paying in cash.
-This means the company is acquiring an asset (office supplies) and reducing another asset (cash).
+Step 1: Understand the nature of the transaction.
+The company is purchasing office supplies for $500 and paying in cash.
+This means the company is acquiring an asset (Office Supplies) and reducing another asset (Cash).

-Identify the accounts involved: The accounts affected are 'Office Supplies' (an asset account) and 'Cash' (another asset account).
+Step 2: Recall the accounting equation: Assets = Liabilities + Equity.
+Since office supplies are an asset and cash is also an asset, this transaction affects only the asset side of the equation.

-Determine the type of account changes: Since office supplies are being acquired, the 'Office Supplies' account will increase, which requires a debit entry.
-Since cash is being used to pay for the supplies, the 'Cash' account will decrease, which requires a credit entry.
+Step 3: Determine the accounts involved.
+The accounts affected are 'Office Supplies' (an asset account) and 'Cash' (another asset account).

-Apply the double-entry accounting principle: For every transaction, debits must equal credits.
-In this case, debit 'Office Supplies' for $500 and credit 'Cash' for $500.
+Step 4: Apply the rules of debits and credits.
+An increase in an asset account (Office Supplies) is recorded as a debit, while a decrease in an asset account (Cash) is recorded as a credit.

 Watch next